Find out what Exhibitions are on in Hawke's Bay

 Kelekele Mo‘ui (Living Soil) centres on a live performance by artist Kalisolaite ‘Uhila.
 Developed following a residency in Heretaunga Hastings in mid-2023, the work responds to the ways in which people live off and...

-Where: Hastings City Art Gallery, Hastings, Hawke's Bay / Gisborne
+Where: Hastings Art Gallery, Hastings, Hawke's Bay / Gisborne

-Where: Napier Boys' High School, Napier, Hawke's Bay / Gisborne
+Where: Hastings Art Gallery, Hastings, Hawke's Bay / Gisborne

 Eye Spy: Curious Stories brings together some weird and wonderful objects from the Hawke’s Bay’s Museums Trust’s collection.
 Held within these objects are some truly great narratives, stories that go beyond ornamentation to offer a fascinating view of our heritage.